genderkit/genderkit/_articles/gnrh-agonists.md

 {% endcapture %}
 {% include warning warning=warn %}

-Gonadotropin releasing hormone (GnRH) agonists are medicines that cause the gonads (testes and/or ovaries) to stop producing sex hormones.
+GnRH agonists may cause erectile dysfunction in people with penises.
+If this is not desired, it can be treated with [sildenafil]({% link _articles/sildenafil.md %}), [tadalafil]({% link _articles/tadalafil.md %}) or [vardenafil]({% link _articles/vardenafil.md %}).

+### Do I need this?

-In people with testes, treatment with GnRH agonists reduces testosterone levels.
-GnRH agonists cause an initial rise in testosterone levels for the first few weeks of use, which is sometimes stopped by a short course of [cyproterone]({% link _articles/cyproterone.md %}) {% cite seal:2007 -l 170 %}.
+- *If you have testes*, treatment with GnRH agonists will reduce your testosterone levels.
+GnRH agonists will cause an initial rise in testosterone levels for the first few weeks of use, which is sometimes stopped by a short course of [cyproterone]({% link _articles/cyproterone.md %}) {% cite seal:2007 -l 170 %}.

-In people with ovaries, treatment with GnRH agonists reduces oestrogen and progesterone levels.
-This causes periods to stop, along with halting breast growth.
+- *If you have ovaries*, treatment with GnRH agonists will reduce your oestrogen and progesterone levels.
+This will cause periods to stop, along with halting breast growth.
 Treatment with GnRH agonists is not normally necessary for people taking [testosterone]({% link _articles/testosterone.md %}) as testosterone normally adequately suppresses production of oestrogen.

-People who do not have gonads (ovaries and/or testes) do not need to take GnRH agonists.
+- *If you do not have gonads (ovaries and/or testes)*, you will not need to take GnRH agonists.
 This means that after [orchidectomy]({% link _articles/orchidectomy.md %}) or [salpingo-oophorectomy]({% link _articles/salpingo-oophorectomy.md %}), there is no longer any need to use GnRH agonists.

+- *If you are going through, or about to start puberty*, GnRH agonists can be used to delay puberty.
+The effects of GnRH agonists when used in this way are fully reversible {% cite hembree2009endocrine %}, and may reduce the distress of going through the "wrong" puberty {% cite giordano2020 %} as well as the need for some other treatments later in life {% cite wpath7 %}.
+This is generally considered safe, though there is some evidence that suppressing puberty may have a negative impact on bone development {% cite giordano2020 %}.
+Further information is available on the [GIDS website](https://gids.nhs.uk/evidence-base).

+### What kinds are there?

 Commonly used GnRH agonists in the UK are Goserelin (Zoladex), Triptorelin (Decapeptyl) and Leuprorelin (Prostap).
 Certain clinicians also offer Buserelin (Suprecur/Suprefact) and Nafarelin (Synarel).

 GnRH agonists are usually supplied as injections that are administered once every four weeks {% cite prostap zoladex1 %}, twelve weeks {% cite zoladex prostap3 decapeptyl3%}, or six months {% cite decapeptyl %}.

-Buserelin and Nafarelin are also available as a nasal spray that is administered twice daily {% cite buserelin nafarelin buserelin-nafarelin-ggp %}.
+Buserelin and Nafarelin are also available as a nasal spray that is administered twice daily {% cite buserelin nafarelin buserelin-nafarelin-ggp %}; this could be a good option if you have difficulty with needles, but these are not normally prescribed on the NHS, and you will still need to have regular blood tests.

-GnRH agonists may cause erectile dysfunction in people with penises.
-If this is not desired, it can be treated with [sildenafil]({% link _articles/sildenafil.md %}), [tadalafil]({% link _articles/tadalafil.md %}) or [vardenafil]({% link _articles/vardenafil.md %}).

 ### Are there other options?